About

 Status

-An Oregon nonprofit corporation.
+An Oregon nonprofit public benefit corporation.

 Board of Directors